 Hiring an experienced Cincinnati sex crimes lawyer to handle a sex crime case is an absolute.
 If you have been arrested or believe you’re under investigation for an alleged sex-related offense, you need a defense attorney who understands how these crimes are prosecuted and will act quickly and thoroughly to preserve your reputation.

 Mark Wieczorek, has handled over 100 rape cases and well over 500 cases that are defined as sex crimes.
 His extensive experience and knowledge will be vital in establishing a defense in your case.

-The Wieczorek Law Firm defends clients throughout the greater Cincinnati area against sex crimes.
-Contact us 24/7 for a free review of your case.
-Time is not on your side and you need an attorney you can trust to utilizing every defense possible to receive the best outcome.
+The Wieczorek Law Firm defends clients throughout Ohio against sex crimes.
+Contact us 24/7 at (513)-317-5987 for a free review of your case.
+Time is not on your side and you need an attorney you can trust to utilize every defense possible to receive the best outcome.

 Sex Crimes Overview